willsam100/CodingWIthSamBlog/_posts/2016-07-26-xamarin-forms-listview-with-xaml-and-f.md

 &nbsp;

 ## Adding Data To The List
 Did you check that it builds and runs? awesome, let's add some employee data.
 For this we need a place to store the data and it must have a property with the name DisplayName, an F# record will suffice.
-Add the following above <strong>EmployeeListPage:</strong>
+Add the following above **EmployeeListPage:**
 ```fsharp
 type Employee = {
   DisplayName: string